JonasAls89/geodata/README.md

 yarn install
 ```

-### the following auth helpers you need to set as env variables
+### The following auth helpers need to be set as env variables

 i.e.